alonalj/hta/README.md

     pip install hta

 ## Support and bug reports
-If you encounter any issues, please contact levyalona at gmail.
+If you encounter any issues, please contact levy alona (as one word) through gmail.

 # Example 1 - Synthetic Data